 Excision means cutting out tissue.
 This can be done with general anesthesia, IV sedation, or local anesthesia.
 That decision will be based upon a patient's particular anatomy and preference.
 A small incision is made from about 5-8 O'Clock on the areola and the excess tissue is removed.
 Stitches are placed that will dissolve.

-Whether fat or gland, the goal of good gynecomastia surgery is the restoration or creation of a nice contour to the chest.
+Whether fat or gland, the goal of good male breast reduction surgery is the restoration or creation of a nice contour to the chest.
 While there is often the desire by both the patient and surgeon to remove as much as possible, in actuality it is normal for there to be some glandular tissue beneath the areola and some fat throughout the chest.
 The goal should be to create just a normal configuration, which means removal of the bulge and creation of a smooth contour.
 A complicating issue is that the chest looks different when the arms are at the sides than when they are raised above the head.
 Just try raising your arms now and you will look a lot flatter.
 Sometimes when the chest is made to look flat with the arms at the side there can be a bit of a depression deep to the areola when the arms are raised above the head.

 Gynecomastia patients are warned about the possibility of it coming back.
 But after performing a great number of gynecomastia cases, the only cases Dr. Teitelbaum has seen reoccur were in men who went onto anabolic steroids after surgery.
 There have been cases in which a decision was made to just do liposuction and not excision in which the patient later wished that excision would have been done.
 That is why a careful preoperative assessment and discussion with the patient are so important.